-Quitting smoking and other tobacco products before surgery can help your recover and outcome after surgery.
+Quitting smoking and other tobacco products before surgery can improve your recovery and outcome after surgery.

-Most people who successfully quit smoking have tried and failed in past attempts.
-So don't give up.
-Try to learn things your from past attempts that will help you succeed.
+Most people who successfully quit smoking have tried and failed many times.
+DO NOT give up.
+Learning from your past tries can help you succeed.

 - Coronary artery disease, including chest pain (angina) and heart attacks

 - Problems with erections

 Smoking also increases your risk for different types of cancer, including cancer of the:

 Smoking also leads to lung problems, such as emphysema and chronic bronchitis, and makes asthma harder to control.

 Some smokers switch to smokeless tobacco instead of quitting tobacco completely.
 But using smokeless tobacco still carries health risks, such as: